chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 ![](pics/door2.jpg)
 ## Activity - Knowledge Work

-+ Discuss: How learning is valued on your team and in your organization?
++ Discuss: How is learning valued on your teams and in your organization?

 ^ Get them discussing learning in their org.
 How safe?
 How valued?
 How recognized?